LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

 ### The algorithm

-So here are the steps in plain english.
+So here are the steps in plain-ish english.

 >
 #### Metropolis Algorithm